MONK’S TOTE — No. 2

 Our pieces often originate in Buddhist traditions, yet their essence is universal.
 You do not need to be Buddhist — nor hold any specific beliefs — to welcome them into your life.
 These objects are not bound to religious worship; they are reminders of awareness, compassion, and our shared connection as human beings.
 Whether worn, carried, or placed in your space, they serve as anchors for mindfulness and presence — a quiet reminder of the truth that we are all connected.

 Dhamma wheel embroidery.
-Temple floral emblem.
+A temple floral emblem.

 Translation: “ปัญญา ธรรมะ” — wisdom, dhamma.

-Dimensions: 14" height × 15" width × 11.5" strap drop.
+• Dimensions: 14" height × 15" width × 11.5" strap drop

 Note on Sacred Objects